liferay/liferay-ckeditor/README.md

     **WARNING**: You should never publish development builds to the npm registry.

--   The updated build artifacts will be staged automatically, ready for committing.
-This is done using:
+-   For non-development builds, the updated build artifacts will be committed automatically.
+Be aware that if you ever wish to stage and commit build artifacts by hand, you should do so using:

     ```sh
     git add ckeditor